lifetechOCMS/docs/navigation.md

 ## `Navigation` Class

 The `LtNavigate` class is designed to help with page navigation, building URLs with query parameters, storing session data, and handling redirects.
-Also the helper for function is ltNavigateTO().
+Also the helper function is ltNavigateTO().

 ## **Class: `LtNavigate`**